Abigail Hopper Gibbons: Post-war

+Gibbons remained active in reform concerns into old age, and in her later years dressed dolls in Quaker dress to present to quarantined and hospitalized children.

 Death

 Gibbons died of pneumonia in New York in 1893, aged 91.
 She was eulogized in her obituary as "one of the most remarkable women of the century" for her work in noted reform movements.
 She is interred at Green-Wood Cemetery in Brooklyn, New York.